sgbaik-decaf/portfolio/EU_internet_speed.md

 Click blue `portfolio` to return to `main`.

-There is an interactive map embedded in it.
+There is an interactive map *and* a stacked bar graph embedded in it.
 Wait till it loads.
 If prompted, log in with your CMU or ESRI account.

 For iPad users: a fullscreen alternative is available [here](https://carnegiemellon.maps.arcgis.com/apps/instant/sidebar/index.html?appid=0781e9e4284c41248d0303d50ab5ee02)